philanderson888/course-notes/Web-11-Javascript-NodeJS.md

-	Authenticate a User¶
+	Authenticate a User
 			To authenticate a user, either
 			Use the command line authentication options (e.g. -u, -p, --authenticationDatabase) when connecting to the mongod or mongos instance, or
 			Connect first to the mongod or mongos instance, and then run the authenticate command or the db.auth() method against the authentication database.

-			To authenticate, the client must authenticate the user against the user's authentication database.
+			To authenticate, the client must authenticate the user against the users authentication database.
 			For instance, if using the mongo shell as a client, you can specify the authentication database for the user with the --authenticationDatabase option.